netscaler/netscaler-k8s-ingress-controller/crd/bot/README.md

 After you have deployed the Bot CRD provided by Citrix in the Kubernetes cluster, you can define the bot management policy configuration in a YAML file.
 In the YAML file, specify bot in the kind field.
 In the spec section, add the Bot CRD attributes based on your requirements for the policy configuration.

-After you deploy the YAML file, the Citrix ingress controller applies the bot configuration on the Ingress Netscaler device.
+After you deploy the YAML file, the Netscaler ingress controller applies the bot configuration on the Ingress Netscaler device.

 **Examples**